 Be cautious when you notice the following on a cheque:

 - Several stamps that are placed over areas that could conceal alterations.

-- Black Koki used to complete the cheque.
+- Thick black pens or markers used to complete the cheque.

 - Spelling mistakes on the printed areas such as the drawer’s details and the Bank Branch name